• Skip to primary navigation

 Heat can make oils thicker, while others remain fluid.

-This allows manufacturers to customize flavors and preserve nutrition, while ensuring long shelf life.
+This allows manufacturers to customize flavors and preserve nutrition, while making sure long shelf life.

 Extraction Process